-In connection with the RioCan transactions concluded in October 2009, the Company and RioCan entered into an 80% (RioCan) and 20% (Cedar) joint venture (i) initially for the purchase of seven supermarket-anchored properties presently owned by the Company, and (ii) then to acquire additional primarily supermarket-anchored properties in the Company's primary market areas during the next two years, in the same joint venture format.
-Two properties (Blue Mountain Commons located in Harrisburg, Pennsylvania and Sunset Crossing located in Dickson City, Pennsylvania) were transferred to the joint venture in December 2009, two properties (Columbus Crossing Shopping Center located in Philadelphia, Pennsylvania and Franklin Village Plaza located in Franklin, Massachusetts) were transferred to the joint venture in February 2010, respectively, resulting in net proceeds to the Company of approximately \$12.7 million, two properties (Shaw's Plaza located in Raynham, Massachusetts and Stop & Shop Plaza located in Bridgeport, Connecticut) were transferred to the joint venture on April 27, 2010, resulting in net proceeds to the Company of approximately \$6.7 million, and the last property (Loyal Plaza Shopping Center located in Williamsport, Pennsylvania) is expected to be transferred to the joint venture during the second quarter of 2010, and is expected to result in net proceeds to the Company of approximately \$11.5 million.
-All such net proceeds have been or will be used to repay/reduce the outstanding balances under the Company's secured revolving credit facilities.
+The Company and RioCan have entered into an 80% (RioCan) and 20% (Cedar) joint venture (i) initially for the purchase of seven supermarket-anchored properties previously owned by the Company, and (ii) then to acquire additional primarily supermarket-anchored properties in the Company's primary market areas, in the same joint venture format.
+Two properties (Blue Mountain Commons, located in Harrisburg, Pennsylvania and Sunset Crossing, located in Dickson City, Pennsylvania) were transferred to the joint venture in December 2009, two properties (Franklin Village Plaza, located in Franklin, Massachusetts and Columbus Crossing Shopping Center, located in Philadelphia, Pennsylvania) were transferred to the joint venture on February 4, 2010 and February 23, 2010, respectively, two properties (Shaw's Plaza, located in Raynham, Massachusetts and Stop & Shop Plaza, located in Bridgeport, Connecticut) were transferred to the joint venture on April 27, 2010, and the last property (Loyal Plaza Shopping Center, located in Williamsport, Pennsylvania) was transferred to the joint venture on May 27, 2010.
+The 2010 property transfers resulted in net proceeds to the Company of approximately \$29.9 million, all of which were used to repay/reduce the outstanding balances under the Company's secured revolving credit facilities.

-On January 26, 2010, the RioCan joint venture acquired the Town Square Plaza shopping center located in Temple, Pennsylvania, an approximately 128,000 square foot supermarket-anchored shopping center which was completed in 2008, and which is anchored by a 73,000 square foot Giant Foods supermarket.
-The purchase price for the property, which is presently unencumbered, was approximately \$19.0 million.
-In connection with the transaction the Company earned an acquisition fee of \$141,000 and the Company's investment advisor earned a fee of approximately \$190,000; the net amounts are reflected in transaction costs in the accompanying statements of operations.
+On January 26, 2010, the Cedar/RioCan joint venture acquired the Town Square Plaza shopping center located in Temple, Pennsylvania, an approximately 128,000 square foot supermarket-anchored shopping center which was completed in 2008.
+The purchase price for the property, which was unencumbered, was approximately \$19.0 million.
+In connection with the transaction, the Company earned an acquisition fee of \$141,000 and the Company paid its investment advisor a fee of approximately \$190,000; the net amounts are reflected in transaction costs in the accompanying statements of operations.